Benedetta Carlini: The First Investigation

-Resurrection

-There is little information available about the next several years of Benedetta's life.
-It seems that she managed successfully her abbess' duties.
+Little was documented of Carlini's career after the convent's full conversion, hinting at a relatively peaceful and less turbulent period in her life.
 When the nuns were cloistered and could not leave the convent area even for a short time, a board of outside administrators had been established in the fall of 1620 to aid Benedetta with some of her tasks.
 Members of the board helped to manage the convent's properties and to market its silk and agricultural products.

-Benedetta's father, Guiliano, died between November 1620 and March 1621.
-Soon after that, when Benedetta went into her trances, one of her guardian angels, Tesauriello Fiorito, began to prophesize her imminent death.
-He would urge the nuns to treat their abbess with greater tenderness than before because her days on earth were numbered.
-And only after her death would they realize her true value because there was no one else in the convent as fit to be their abbess as she.
-After this vision, Benedetta herself began to speak about her death and even had her grave opened and readied for the day when it would be needed.
+Guiliano Carlini died between November 1620 and March 1621.
+Soon after that, when Benedetta went into her trances, she began envisioning her imminent death, to the point began to speak about her death and even had her grave opened and readied for the day when it would be needed.

-On the day of Annunciation (25 of March 1621), the nuns witnessed Benedetta's death and called Paolo Ricordati.
-He arrived immediately and commanded Benedetta in a loud voice to return to the living, which, to everyone's astonishment, had the desired effect.
-When Benedetta revived, she told the assembled that she had seen angels and demons, Purgatory and Paradise, her father and several other deceased people.

-The Second Investigation
+On 25 March 1621, the day of Annunciation, Carlini passed out and was declared dead, with nuns who witnessed the event notifying Ricordati; she miraculously woke up and noted of another vision about death.